Why Do Ember Tetra Change Color? Find Out Here

 Is Ember Tetra A Naturally Bright Fish?

-While most tetras do tend to be bright fish, it is important that we mention the fact that there are many species of this type of tropical freshwater fish which means each variety has its own coloration.
+While most tetras tend to be bright fish, it is important that we mention that there are many species of this type of tropical freshwater fish, which means each variety has its own coloration.
 You can find tetras like Pearlscales (who have silver scales), Glowlight Tetra (a pinkish shade), Green Neon Tetra (emerald green scales), etcetera – all these colors look fantastic but might require specific care if you want to keep them looking good!

 FAQ